yalidu/yalidu.github.io/_pages/about.md

 * 7 Feb 2023 - I am selected for the 2023 [AAAI New Faculty Highlights Program](https://aaai.org/Conferences/AAAI-23/new-faculty-highlights-cfp/)
 * 25 Jan 2023 - I am invited to give a talk on cooperative multi-agent learning at  Dept. of Computer Science, University of Warwick, hosted by [Prof. Long Tran-Thanh
 ](https://warwick.ac.uk/fac/sci/dcs/people/long_tran-thanh/) and [Prof. Yu Guan](https://warwick.ac.uk/fac/sci/dcs/people/yu_guan/)

+# Recent News

+* 28 Dec 2022 - I am appointed as the an Associate Editor for [IEEE Transactions on AI](https://cis.ieee.org/publications/ieee-transactions-on-artificial-intelligence) editorial board.
+Look forward to serving the journal!
-* 12 Dec 2022 - I will give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" at [ACML](https://www.acml-conf.org/2022/cfp.html) 12-14 Dec, 2022 together with [Dr. Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
+* 12 Dec 2022 - I give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" at [ACML](https://www.acml-conf.org/2022/cfp.html) 12-14 Dec, 2022 together with [Dr. Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
 More details to be released.

-# Recent News

-* 23 Nov 2022 - Welcome [Dr. Tingting Yuan](https://sites.google.com/view/tyuan) from University of Göttingen, Germany to visit our group.
-Her visit is supported by Alexander von Humboldt Foundation
 * 1 Sep 2022 - we are organizing the 1st International Workshop on Safe Reinforcement
 Learning Theory and its Applications at 2022 IEEE International Conference on Multisensor Fusion and Integration (20-22 Sep).
 [Registration Deadline: Sep 1, 2022](http://saferl.online/2022/)